This feature is available from the Pro plan and above.

 Exporting content from Lokalise to Storyblok

-Lokalise will handle the export in the background, and you’ll receive a notification once the process is complete.
+When everything is set, click OK.
+Lokalise will process the export in the background, and you'll receive a notification once it's finished.

 Checking the result